With their dazzling colors, fragrance, and easy growth, bulbs make a great addition to the garden.

-Place the bag in the refrigerator for up to 3 months to germinate.
+Place the bag in the refrigerator for up to three months to germinate.
 Muscari seeds require cold stratification (cold and moist conditions) to break seed dormancy.

-Seeds will begin to sprout in the fridge in approximately 8 to 12 weeks.
+Seeds will begin to sprout in the fridge in approximately eight to 12 weeks.

 Plant out into trays of sterile garden mix and transplant into the garden after the risk of frost has passed in spring.

 Plant bulbs in fall or spring in large groups of 25 or more.

 Generous groupings of these petite flowers are easier to see, and offer a bold visual impact.
 They can look sparse when planted singly or in small groups, due to their small size.